Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore

-\paragraph{DetectGPT} \citet{DBLP:conf/icml/Mitchell0KMF23} introduced DetectGPT, a method that evaluates changes in a model's log probability function in response to slight modifications to the text.
-The underlying theory suggests that LLM-generated texts are often situated at the local optima of the model's log probability function, leading to a decrease in log probability for perturbed machine-generated texts compared to their original versions.
-In contrast, similar perturbations applied to human-written texts can result in either an increase or decrease in log probability.
+\paragraph{DetectGPT} \citet{DBLP:conf/icml/Mitchell0KMF23} introduced DetectGPT, a method that evaluates changes in a model's log probability function in response to slight text modifications.
+The underlying theory posits that LLM-generated texts are often situated at local optima of the model's log probability function, resulting in a decrease in log probability for perturbed machine-generated texts.
+In contrast, similar perturbations applied to human-written texts may result in either an increase or decrease in log probability.

-\paragraph{Fast-DetectGPT} While DetectGPT has been at the forefront of zero-shot detection, its substantial computational requirements have hampered its widespread application. \citet{DBLP:journals/corr/abs-2310-05130} have introduced Fast-DetectGPT, which employs the concept of conditional probability curvature to underscore the disparities in word choice between LLMs and humans.
-By substituting DetectGPT's perturbation technique with a more efficient sampling method, Fast-DetectGPT significantly enhances the performance and efficiency of its predecessor across a variety of test scenarios, achieving a remarkable 340-fold increase in detection speed compared to DetectGPT, while maintaining high performance across various test scenarios.
+\paragraph{Fast-DetectGPT} While DetectGPT has demonstrated strong zero-shot detection capabilities, its high computational cost has limited its practical application. \citet{DBLP:journals/corr/abs-2310-05130} introduced Fast-DetectGPT, which leverages conditional probability curvature to highlight word choice differences between LLMs and humans.
+By replacing DetectGPT's perturbation technique with a more efficient sampling method, Fast-DetectGPT achieves a remarkable 340-fold increase in detection speed compared to DetectGPT, while maintaining high performance across various test scenarios.

-\paragraph{BARTScore-CNN} BARTScore-CNN \cite{DBLP:conf/emnlp/ZhuYCCFHDL0023} proposes a zero-shot, black-box methodology to discern texts produced by LLMs.
-The core principle involves modifying the target text with the ChatGPT model, predicated on the hypothesis that ChatGPT will enact fewer alterations to LLM-generated content compared to human-authored texts.
-This is because LLM-generated texts align more closely with the generative patterns and statistical models that LLMs, including ChatGPT, are trained on.
-Therefore, a higher similarity between the original text and its ChatGPT-modified counterpart suggests a greater possibility of the text being LLM-generated.
+\paragraph{Revise-Detect} \citet{DBLP:conf/emnlp/ZhuYCCFHDL0023} proposed a zero-shot, black-box method to detect LLM-generated texts by revising the target text with the ChatGPT model.
+The hypothesis is that ChatGPT will make fewer changes to LLM-generated texts compared to human-written texts, as the former align more closely with the generative patterns and statistical models used by LLMs.
+A higher similarity between the original text and its ChatGPT-modified version indicates a greater likelihood of the text being LLM-generated.

-\paragraph{OpenAI Detector} \citet{DBLP:journals/corr/abs-1908-09203} released a dataset encompassing GPT-2 outputs and WebText samples, serving as a foundation for distinguishing between human-authored texts and those generated by AI~\cite{DBLP:journals/corr/abs-1908-09203}.
-In addition to fine-tuning a RoBERTa model with the 1.5B-parameter GPT-2 outputs\footnote{\url{https://github.com/openai/gpt-2-output-dataset}}, they introduced a simple yet effective classifier.
-This classifier is based on logistic regression and trained on TF-IDF unigram and bigram features, specifically designed to detect GPT-2 generated texts.